silverstripe-australia/silverstripe-build/README.md

 ### sh ~/path/to/permissions

-This requires you to update the "user" and as such will need to be copied out to a location of your choice, and will apply the appropriate owner and permissions to both the cache and repository.
+This requires you to update the "{user}" and as such will need to be copied out to a location of your choice, and will apply the appropriate owner and permissions to both the cache and repository.

 ### sh build/scripts/recursive-status